phluid61/internet-drafts/http2-nak-frame/draft.md

 DROPPED\_FRAME frame is received with a Type field value of 0xf1, the recipient MUST respond with a connection error ({{RFC7540}}, Section 5.4.1) of type PROTOCOL\_ERROR.

-Likewise, an endpoint MUST NOT send a DROPPED\_FRAME frame for a type it does not discard, including the frame types defined in {{RFC7540}}, Section 6, unless otherwise negotiated.
+Likewise, an endpoint MUST NOT send a DROPPED\_FRAME frame for a type it does not discard -- including the frame types defined in {{RFC7540}}, Section 6, unless otherwise negotiated.
 If a DROPPED\_FRAME frame is received for a type that can not be discarded by the sending peer, the recipient MUST respond with a connection error ({{RFC7540}}, Section 5.4.1) of type PROTOCOL\_ERROR.